-Based at the University of Birmingham, City REDI is a brand new research institute focussed on developing an academic understanding of major city regions across the globe to develop practical policy which better informs and influences regional and national economic growth policies.
+Based at the University of Birmingham, City-REDI is a research institute focussed on developing an academic understanding of major city regions across the globe to develop practical policy which better informs and influences regional and national economic growth policies.

->

-> - Systemic economic modelling
+- Systemic economic modelling

 - BME Enterprise

 - Inward Investment

 - High Value Manufacturing

 - Supply Chain Analysis

 City-REDI works globally but we are proud to support the development of the West Midlands.
 The City-REDI proposal has been developed in consultation with a number of regional and national organisations including: